NoahGibson/zipcard/README.md

 # Zipcard

 Zipcard is a simple to use resume sharing application to be used by recruiters and potential candidates at functions such as career fairs.
 The application uses the power of NFC (Near Field Communication) technology in order to quickly share resumes between individuals.
+The application is currently written as an [Ionic](https://ionicframework.com/) 4 Application.

 ---